baseplate-admin/python_strip_whitespace/README.rst

 *   It can automagically minify inline CSS, JS.
 *   Removes <!--prettier-ignore--> from HTML.
 *   It speeds up website by reducing the HTML size.
+*   It compiles regex at runtime.
+So it's blazing fast.
 *   Can be used with 'django.middleware.gzip.GZipMiddleware'.
 *   Its mostly based on C ( gzip ) and Rust ( `minify-html <https://pypi.org/project/minify-html/>`__  ) libraries.
-*   Is very customizable. ( You can configure lower level `minify-html <https://github.com/wilsonzlin/minify-html/blob/master/python/src/lib.template.rs/>`_ rust bindings from settings.py )
 *   Significantly lower bytes transferred when working with frameworks like AlpineJs ( Almost fully working & Please open a issue in the `Issue Tracker <https://github.com/baseplate-admin/django_strip_whitespace/issues>`__ if you encounter any bug) & Petite Vue.
+*   Is very customizable. ( You can configure lower level `minify-html <https://github.com/wilsonzlin/minify-html/blob/master/python/src/lib.template.rs/>`_ rust bindings and also the lower level `python < https://github.com/juancarlospaco/css-html-js-minify/blob/master/css_html_js_minify/html_minifier.py/>`_ bindings from settings.py )

 Why souldn't you use django_stip_whitespace ?